 The purpose of the SM Club is to support current student missionaries, empower potential

 student missionaries, and recharge returned student missionaries.
-Furthermore, the

 President: Michael Baranda